 For such a small island, Ireland has produced our fair share of world-famous bands such as U2, Thin Lizzy, The Cranberries, The Dubliners and many, many others.
 The country is oozing with talent and most of these acts started their careers performing at local pubs and busking on Dublin’s streets.

 Seeing a gig in one of Dublin’s pubs is the perfect way to soak up a bit of traditional Irish culture.
 The city is packed with pubs and live music – here’s a list of some of the best bars for live music in Dublin!

 1. The Old Storehouse

 Crown Alley, Temple Bar, Dublin 2

 Showcasing live Irish music seven nights a week, The Old Storehouse is favourite among tourists and Dubs alike.
 Set in the centre of Temple Bar, its location is hard to beat!

-Both food and drink are served each day from 11.00am till late at The Old Storehouse and the music sessions begin at 3.00pm.
-Performing at The Old Storehouse is a big deal for singer songwriters – Gavin James was made famous while performing here!
+Both food and drink are served each day from 12pm till late at The Old Storehouse and the music sessions begin at 3pm on Sundays – Thursdays and at 2pm on Fridays and Saturdays Performing at The Old Storehouse is a big deal for singer songwriters – Gavin James was made famous while performing here!

 Glencullen, Dublin Mountains, Co.
 Dublin